vferat/pycrostates/CONTRIBUTING.md

 ## Building the documentation

-From within the `/docs` directroy:
+From within the `/docs` directory:

 ```console
 make html